top of page

 July 10 small.jpg

-We joined with Yolélé Foods from New York and the Millet program of the Institut d'Economie Rurale(IER) in Mali to undertake the first agronomic trials to study different options for improving fonio productivity in an organic production system by applying SRI principles.
-Three trials were set up in June 2018 in the Cinzana agriculture research station of IER, in the semi-arid Segou region of Mali, evaluating yields and crop performance in relation to seeding density, spatial seeding arrangement and application of low dose of compost, also tested with four fonio varieties and under different seeding dates.
+In 2018, we partnered with Dr Sanogo, Institut d'Economie Rurale (IER) and Yolélé to undertake first agronomic trials at the Cinzana agriculture research station in the semi-arid Segou region of Mali.
+Three on-station trials evaluated fonio grain yield and crop performance in relation to seeding density, spatial seeding arrangement and application of low dose of compost, also tested with four fonio varieties and under different seeding dates.

 Fonio SRI in Mali